ahungry/semblance/README.md

 such as SWI-Prolog, or GProlog is as well), the project name seemed quite fitting.

-Please refer to and understand the license ([GNU AGPL](https://gnu.org/licenses/agpl.html)) before implementing as the base of your own project.
+Please refer to and understand the license ([GNU AGPLv3](https://gnu.org/licenses/agpl.html)) before implementing as the base of your own project.

-GNU AGPL is a copyleft license - similar to using a GPL license in distributed software, the GNU AGPL aims to invoke the same freedoms to the end user of Software as a Service - the right to receive, analyze, and modify the source code responsible for the program/website they are using.
+GNU AGPLv3 is a copyleft license - similar to using a GPL license in distributed software, the GNU AGPLv3 aims to invoke the same freedoms to the end user of Software as a Service - the right to receive, analyze, and modify the source code responsible for the program/website they are using.